AI Consultant for Small Business

 How much does an AI consultant for a small business cost?

 Expect £2k to £5k per month for a fractional engagement with a real operator.
-Our Foundation tier is £2k per month with one shipped system per quarter and a monthly working session.
+Our Foundation tier is £2k per month with one delivered system per quarter and a monthly working session.
 Growth is £3.5k per month with two systems and weekly sessions.
-Dominance is £5k per month with continuous shipping, capped at three clients per quarter.
-The market alternative, an agency retainer, typically starts at £4k per month with 40 percent going to overhead before any work begins.
+Dominance is £5k per month with continuous delivery, capped at three clients per quarter.
+The market alternative, a traditional agency retainer, typically starts much higher with a large share of the fee going to overhead before any work begins.

 What is the 30 percent rule in AI?